mrexclamationmark/TCP-Bypass/README.md

 1. Make patchfile

-2. Replace function tcp_reno_undo_cwnd with something simpler.
+2. Replace function tcp_reno_undo_cwnd with something simpler (for now it is needed for bypass to show up in net.ipv4.tcp_congestion_control).